 Despite not being an epic waterfall or geyser, the Thingvellir National Park was one of my favourite stops in the Golden Circle.
 It’s a huge area and historic site, that lies on the rift valley that marks the ridge between the Eurasian and North American tectonic plates.
 From 930AD to 1798, this was where the Icelandic parliament used to gather.
 I enjoyed visiting it because, even though there were a lot of people, it is a much bigger area than the geysers or Gullfoss, with people wandering around the paths and enjoying the views, so it doesn’t feel as crowded.
 There is also a cool geological formation, that looks like a one sided canyon.
 This was strategic for when they had parliament gatherings, since they could ensure that they had one side protected by attackers, and a slightly higher viewpoint over the surrounding countryside.
 Nowadays, it’s just a very cool park with paths that you can walk along.

-If you’re planning a trip to Iceland, these are the main stops that every online guide or travel agent will tell you to visit.
-They are some of the most impressive, with the explosive geysers and the big waterfalls.
-The fact that they are touristy and somewhat busy doesn’t make them any less beautiful, although just bear in mind that you will have to deal with crowds when you visit them.
-Only you can decide whether this is something that puts you off the trip or not.
-However, if you want to see Iceland off the beaten track, come back next week where I will share with you Iceland’s Best Kept Secret!
 Have you been to Iceland and the Golden Circle?
 How did you find it?
 Let me know in the comments below!
+If you’re looking for more information on the Golden Circle check out this guide to the top highlights of the Golden Circle.
+I hope you found this 1-day tour map to Iceland’s Golden Circle useful.
+If you’re planning a trip to Iceland, these are the main stops that every online guide or travel agent will tell you to visit.
+They are some of the most impressive, with the explosive geysers and the big waterfalls.
+The fact that they are touristy and somewhat busy doesn’t make them any less beautiful, although just bear in mind that you will have to deal with crowds when you visit them, especially in summer.
+However, if you want to see Iceland off the beaten track, check out these posts about Iceland’s Best Kept Secret and Iceland’s most scenic region!